Khloé Kardashian: Early life

-Khloé Alexandra Kardashian was born in Los Angeles, California on June 27, 1984 to Kris (née Houghton), a homemaker, and Robert, an attorney.
+Khloé Alexandra Kardashian was born on June 27, 1984, in Los Angeles, California, to Kris (née Houghton), a homemaker, and Robert, an attorney.
 She has two older sisters, Kourtney and Kim, and a younger brother, Rob.
-Their mother is of Dutch, English, Irish and Scottish ancestry, while their father was a third-generation Armenian American.
+Their mother is of Dutch, English, Irish and Scottish ancestry, while their father was a third-generation Armenian-American.
 After her parents divorced in 1991, her mother married 1976 Summer Olympics decathlon winner Caitlyn Jenner (then Bruce) in 1991.
-Through their marriage, Kardashian gained stepbrothers Burton "Burt", Brandon, and Brody; stepsister Casey; and half-sisters Kendall and Kylie.
+Through their marriage, Kardashian gained stepbrothers Burt, Brandon, and Brody; stepsister Casey; and half-sisters Kendall and Kylie.
 In 1994, her father garnered public attention as a defense lawyer for football player O. J. Simpson during his murder trial.

 Kardashian went to Bel Air Prep, Saint Martin of Tours School, Daniel Webster Middle School, A.E.
 Wright Middle School, and Montclair Prep.
 As a teenager, she briefly attended Marymount High School, a Roman Catholic all-girls' school in Los Angeles.
 She left the high school and enrolled in Alexandria Academy, an alternative one-to-one school, after her sisters' graduations, later saying "there was no reason for me to stay" since she "felt like I didn't have any friends."
 She graduated with honors a year early at age 17.
 Before her family reality TV show, Kardashian worked as Nicole Richie's assistant.